graysonLL/MoneyUP/README.md

 link to app : https://moneyup.ngrok.app/

 A personal financial tracker that allows users to manage their income, expenses, and financial goals.
-The app provides an intuitive interface to track finances and helps users achieve their financial targets (soon to be implemented).
+The app provides an intuitive interface to track finances and helps users achieve their financial targets.

 ## Features

 - **User Management**: Register and authenticate users securely.
 - **Income & Expense Tracking**: Record and categorize income and expenses.
 - **Categories**: Customize categories for both income and expenses.
-- **Goals**: Set financial goals and track progress towards them. (to be implemented in the future)
+- **Goals**: Set financial goals and track progress towards them.
 - **Rate Limiting**: Protects against abuse with rate-limiting.
 - **Form Validation**: Uses JOI for data validation.